-In recent years the Company's successful performance has generated substantial investor interest.
-Whenever there are unsatisfied buying orders for the Company's shares in the market, the Company has the ability to issue new shares at a small premium to the cum income NAV per share.
-This is an effective share price premium management tool.
+At times when there are unsatisfied buying orders for the Company's shares in the market, the Company has the ability to issue new shares or to re-issue treasury shares at a small premium to the cum income net asset value per share.
+This acts as an effective share price premium management tool.

-Details of share issuance and share buy-backs are set out on page 45.
+Details of share issuance and share buybacks are set out on page 46.

-SOCIAL, ECONOMIC AND ENVIRONMENTAL MATTERS
+SOCIAL, HUMAN RIGHTS AND ENVIRONMENTAL MATTERS